-It is no secret that I — like Lord Chillycock (Ryan)1, Lord Acuto (Aaron)2, and Lady Charmagaryen (Amanda)3 — enjoy getting my dork on.
+It is no secret that I — like Lord Chillycock (Ryan), Lord Acuto (Aaron), Lady Charmagaryen (Amanda), and others — enjoy getting my dork on.
 A chance conversation recently with my sons led to a discussion of monsters available to people playing various games using the online RPG software Roll20 (Roll20.net).
 They were looking for one monster and its “token” particularly, without success: the Beholder 5e (and later, as it turned out, the Pathfinder Beholder).

 They were looking for something like this:

 “One glance at a beholder4 is enough to assess its foul and otherworldly nature.
 A beholder’s spheroid body is covered in chitinous plates, scales, or leathery flesh.
 Its great bulging eye sits above a wide, toothy maw, while the smaller eyestalks that crown its body twist and turn to keep its foes in sight.
 A beholder channels extraordinary levels of magical power.
 Its central eye emits a broad field of energy that can nullify the magic of its foes, while its eye stalks blast those foes with a host of powerful effects.”

 I don’t (well, didn’t) know much about Roll20, but leaving out an iconic critter so quintessentially D&D out of any such game menagerie is, well…